databricks-industry-solutions/smart-claims/README.md

   * What about the number of incident coreelated to the age/make of the vehicle.
   * Which areas of the city have a higher incidence rate(construction, congestion, layout, density, etc)

-* A per claim <b>Investigation</b> dashboard gives additional where a claims officer picks a claim number and can drill into its various facets
+A per claim <b>Investigation</b> dashboard gives additional where a claims officer picks a claim number and can drill into its various facets<br>
 <img src="./resource/images/ClaimsInvestigation.png" width="80%" height="70%">

 * The first panel uses <b>counter</b> widgets to provide statistics on rolling counts on number of